-The most important questions that e-Residents have when they want to start a business in Estonia are probably about taxes.
+The most important questions that e-residents have when they want to start a business in Estonia are probably about taxes in Estonia.
 Every country has its own rules and regulations about taxes, so you have to do some research before starting a company in Estonia.
 If something seems unclear or raises questions, then the best advice is to order a tax consultation to avoid any later disappointments with regards to taxes.

 In this article, we’ll give you a full overview of the most important aspects you need to know about Estonian company’s taxes as an e-Resident.